Canon SX420 vs Nikon D3400

-Both the SX420 and the D3400 have been discontinued, but can regularly be found used on eBay.
+Both the SX420 and the D3400 have been discontinued, but can regularly be found used on ebay.
 The SX420 was replaced by the Canon SX430, while the D3400 was followed by the Nikon D3500.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found, respectively, in the Canon SX420 Manual (free pdf) or the online Nikon D3400 Manual.
+Further information on the features and operation of the SX420 and D3400 can be found, respectively, in the Canon SX420 Manual (free pdf) or the online Nikon D3400 Manual.

 So how do things add up?
 Is there a clear favorite between the Canon SX420 and the Nikon D3400?
 Which camera is better?
 Below is a summary of the relative strengths of each of the two contestants.